patfiaux/RELICS/README.md

 > replX_bf: RELICS score (Bayes Factor) for replicate `X`.
 Scores are reported for each replicate.

-*_RELICS_parSummary.csv*: Contains RELICS parameter estimates for all replicates, for each pool, for regulatory and background model.
+\*_RELICS_parSummary.csv: Contains RELICS parameter estimates for all replicates, for each pool, for regulatory and background model.

-*_RELICS_replX_parEst.csv*: Contains RELICS parameter estimates from the positve and negative controls for replicate `X`.
+\*_RELICS_replX_parEst.csv: Contains RELICS parameter estimates from the positve and negative controls for replicate `X`.
 For each replicate, the first pool is used as intercept, all subsequent ones defined as deviance from intercept.

 # Advanced flags for experienced RELICS users